pywbem/pywbemtools/docs/pywbemclicommands.rst

 Instance invokemethod command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The invokemethod command invokes a method defined for the INSTANCENAME  and METHOD arguments using any CIM parameters defined with the ``-parameter`` option.
+The ``instance invokemethod`` command invokes a CIM method on the specified instance and displays the return value and any output parameters.
-If successful, it returns a return value and and CIM output parameters included in the response.
-This command only formats in a simple text format.

-As as example:
+The instance can be specified in two ways:

+* By specifying an untyped WBEM URI of an instance path in the ``INSTANCENAME`` argument.
+The namespace of the instance is the namespace specified in the WBEM URI, or otherwise the namespace specified with the ``-namespace``/``-n`` command option, or otherwise the default namespace of the connection.
+Any host name in the WBEM URI will be ignored.
+  For details, see :ref:`Specifying the INSTANCENAME command argument`.

+* By specifying the ``--interactive`` command option and a class name in the ``INSTANCENAME`` argument.
+The instances of the specified class are displayed and the user is prompted for an index number to select an instance.
+The namespace of the instance is the namespace specified with the ``-namespace``/``-n`` command option, or otherwise the default namespace of the connection.
+  For details, see :ref:`Interactively selecting INSTANCENAME`.

+Input parameters for the method can be specified with the ``--parameter``/``-p`` command option, which can be specified multiple times.
+For details, see :ref:`Specifying CIM property and parameter values`.

+The return value and output parameters are displayed using :term:`CIM object output formats`.

+Example:

 .. code-block:: text

-    $ pywbemcli --mock-server tests/unit/all_types.mof --mock-server tests/unit/all_types_method.py
+    $ pywbemcli --mock-server tests/unit/all_types.mof --mock-server tests/unit/all_types_method_mock.py.py

-    pywbemcli> instance invokemethod PyWBEM_AllTypes.InstanceId=\"test_instance\" AllTypesMethod -parameter arrBool=True,False
+    pywbemcli> instance invokemethod PyWBEM_AllTypes.InstanceId=\"test_instance\" AllTypesMethod --parameter arrBool=True,False
     ReturnValue=0
     arrBool=true, false